emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 ## Acknowledments

-Thanks to the authors of this repository : https://github.com/milesial/Pytorch-UNet for providing an efficient implementation of U-net.
+Thanks to the authors of this repository : https://github.com/milesial/Pytorch-UNet for providing an efficient implementation of UNet.

+Thanks to the authors of this repository : https://github.com/UdonDa/3D-UNet-PyTorch/ for providing an efficient implementation of 3D-UNet.

 This work was performed within the framework of the LABEX PRIMES (ANR-11-LABX-0063) of Université de Lyon, within the program "Investissements d'Avenir"(ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).